cardano-apexpool/koios-api-python/README.md

 #### get_tx_status
 Get the number of block confirmations for a given transaction hash list<br>
 Parameters: Transaction(s) hash(es) as a string (for one transaction) or list (for multiple transactions)<br>
-Returns: The list of transactions block confirmations maps<br>
+Returns: The list of transactions block confirmations dictionaries<br>
 Example:<br>
 `tx_status = get_tx_status('0eec38dc1d2d021f477a890d754e66c49fe74a9fd972793076587496c9850060')`<br>
 Example response: